 If you have suffered an injury or worse as a result of a negligent property owner, you deserve to have answers.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our skilled New York personal injury lawyers have years of experience handling premises liability cases and will fight on your behalf to win the best possible outcome.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our skilled New York personal injury lawyers have years of experience handling premises liability cases and will fight on your behalf to win the best possible outcome.
 Call us at (212) 986-7353 for a free case evaluation, where we will determine whether legal action is the right choice for you.
 You may be entitled to significant financial compensation for your losses.
 Contact us to learn more.

 Premises liability is a very specific area of law.
 It deals with the legal duty of property managers and owners to keep their property safe for invited visitors.
 If poor maintenance of a property leads to an injury, the owner or manager of that property has failed their legal duty to provide a reasonably safe space.
 To prove that a property owner or manager was negligent, you will need to prove that they failed to keep the premises reasonably safe, and that you were injured because of this failure.